Xero API Integration: Pricing, Scopes, Sync Boundaries

 The approach.
 A three-phase project.
 First, scope the egress and pick the right Xero tier, since pulling three organizations' worth of data monthly has a real cost under the new model, and design the sync to pull only what changed.
 Second, build the integration: a scheduled delta sync using the If-Modified-Since header for each organization, webhooks for invoice and contact changes, and aged receivables reconstructed from invoice data rather than the one-contact-at-a-time endpoint, all landing in a small managed warehouse with a clean consolidated data model.
 Third, deploy a single dashboard reading from the warehouse, showing consolidated and per-entity views with a weekly refresh.

 If you are scoping a Xero integration in 2026, the short list is this.
 Estimate your data egress before anything else, because it now drives both your tier and your monthly cost.
 Design every sync to pull only what changed, using the If-Modified-Since header, since that single discipline controls rate limits and cost at once.
-Build token refresh carefully, because the 30-minute expiry is the most common point of failure.
-Use webhooks for the four event types that support them and poll for the rest.
+Build token refresh proactively, because the 30-minute expiry is the most common point of failure.
 And if you have an existing Xero app, put the OAuth scope migration on the calendar now, ahead of the September 2027 deadline.

-None of the hard parts of a Xero integration are technical.
-The work is agreeing which numbers finance will trust, how stale they are allowed to be, and pulling them without the egress meter running hot.
-Settle those early, and the technical build is the predictable half.
+In a Xero project the code is the predictable half.
+What needs settling early is which numbers finance will trust, how stale they are allowed to be, and how to pull them without running the egress meter hot.
+Get agreement on those and the build follows.

 - Odoo API Integration in 2026: JSON-2, Webhooks, Dashboards - the ERP counterpart, with its own 2026 API overhaul